 “The Formula E is a motorsport and entertainment that creates value for the society” as how CEO of Formula E, Alejandro Agag puts it.
 It that consists of all electric (yes, pure electric powered), single seater race cars (just like F1) racing on the street circuits around the globe.
 So instead of the usual loud revving sound of race cars, what we will be experiencing are the wheezing sound from the electric motor that will redefine how we look at new generation motorsports.

-When we talk about electric race cars, I bet the first things that comes into people’s mind are boring, slow etc., but mind you, these 270hp Mclaren-powered Spark-Renault SRT-01E accelerate 0-100kmh in just 3 seconds with a top speed of 225kmh (although not as fast as most motorsport but it’s just a matter of time before they reach hypercar speed)!
-Other than that, the ePrix (Grand Prix for Formula E) had something that had never been seen before in any motorsport, which is the fan boost, you can now vote for your favourite driver and the top 3 drivers will be given an extra power to deploy during a race.
+When we talk about electric race cars, I bet the first things that comes into people’s mind are boring, slow etc, but mind you, these 270hp Mclaren-powered Spark-Renault SRT-01E accelerate 0-100kmh in just 3 seconds with a top speed of 225kmh (although not as fast as most motorsports but it’s just a matter of time before they reach hypercar speed!)
+Other than that, the ePrix (Grand Prix for Formula E) had something that had never been seen before in any motorsport, which is the fan boost, you can now vote for your favorite driver and the top 3 drivers will be given an extra power to deploy during a race.
 So, fans can now be ‘part’ of the race rather than being just spectators!

 Now, back to our main topic, how do you deliver the most efficient and advanced race cars around the globe as efficient as the cars themselves?
 Well, here’s some interesting facts and figures.